Vlado Janevski: Biography

 Vlado Janevski was born on 27 November 1960 in Skopje, resided most of his adult years in Čair and as of 2021 moved to Gevgelija.
 He majored in English language and literature at the university of Ss.
 Cyril and Methodius.
 He is fluent in English, German, Italian and Russian.
 He plays the guitar, piano and drums.
 He was a member of the popular bands Tost Sendvich (1976) and Bon-Ton (1986) as a drummer, and Fotomodel (1989) and Lastovica (1992) as a singer.

 He has participated in a number of festivals in Macedonia and other Ex-Yugoslav countries.
 He participated in Jugovizija in Belgrade in 1992 and also had revival participations in Belarus on Slavjanski Bazar in 1994, 1995 and 1996.
 In Macedonia, he took part in Interfest in 1994 where he got the grand prize, and on Makfest where got the second prize and the first in 1995.
 He took place in the first Skopje Fest 1998 with the song "Ne Zori, Zoro" and won the contest which allowed him to represent Macedonia for the first time in the Eurovision Song Contest 1998.
-Vlado Janevski is under an exclusive recording contract with Croatia Records as of 2019.
+Vlado Janevski is under an exclusive recording contract with Menart (Croatia) as of 2023.